 NBG and the National Youth and Children’s Palace continued the tradition of holding creative competitions in drawing, photography and essays on the topic of “Learn.
 Save.
 Earn”.
-The authors of the select works were awarded special prizes, prepared in cooperation with Finca Bank Georgia, and were invited to an exciting field-trip to the Money Museum of Kvareli, Georgia.
-Furthermore, NBG visited several schools and, in cooperation with Business and Technology University, supported the development of regional financial literacy clubs.
+The authors of the selected works were awarded special prizes, prepared in cooperation with Finca Bank Georgia, and were invited on an exciting field-trip to the Money Museum of Kvareli, Georgia.
+Furthermore, NBG visited several schools and, in cooperation with the Business and Technology University, supported the development of regional financial literacy clubs.
 Moreover, NBG visited BTU Kids’ club and talked about financial and entrepreneurial affairs with young innovators and inventors.

 As part of Global Money Week 2017, FINCA Bank Georgia visited 20 schools country-wide, holding lectures on financial and business education.
 FINCA Bank also invited students to visit its 39 service centers in 35 cities of Georgia, where children observed how banks work, and participated in banking operations.
 FINCA also developed an audio book “My School Book” for children with eye and vision disabilities, and distributed them to Tbilisi №202 School for blind and visually impaired children.
 In addition, the bank developed fun and informational brochures and posters dedicated to GMW, and distributed them to the youth throughout Georgia.

-Throughout the Week, Bank of Georgia (BOG) invited 74 children from business schools (organized within the frame of SchoolBank) to its service centers, where children received educational brochures, while the bank staff explained to them the importance of saving and safe use of bank cards.
-Children were given an opportunity to make transactions independently: deposit money into their accounts, access student accounts though Express Pay, check their account balances, exchange sCools for cellphone balance, and more.
+Throughout the Week, the Bank of Georgia (BOG) invited 74 children from business schools (organized within the frame of SchoolBank) to its service centers, where children received educational brochures, while the bank staff explained to them the importance of saving and the safe use of bank cards.
+Children were given an opportunity to make transactions independently: deposit money into their accounts, access student accounts though Express Pay, check their account balances, exchange sCools for cellphone credit, and more.